 Alex Waltner, author of Swedish Nomad says about Cinque Terre”

 “Cinque Terre is definitely one of the best Italian destinations to go.
 Here await various hiking paths, picturesque villages with lots of history and of course delicious food!
-The hiking paths are moderate or easy, which is suitable for families travelling together.
+The hiking paths are moderate or easy, which is suitable for families traveling together.
 You can choose the difficulty level as there are different paths to choose.
 What they all have in common is the breathtaking views of the five villages Vernazza, Monterosso, Corniglia, Riomaggiore and Manarola.
 When you go to Manarola, make sure to make a stop at the restaurant called Nessun Dorma.
 Here you can eat delicious bruschettas while having the best view over the village.
 Along the hiking paths, you can also stop and have a picnic in the nature.
 We brought our own wine, some fresh tomatoes, pizza and some soda as well.
-Make sure to schedule enough time though, and bring water too as well as proper shoes!”
+Make sure to schedule enough time, though, and bring water too as well as proper shoes!”

 Chrysoula Manika, author of Travel Passionate

 If there is something all children love unconditionally, that is Gelato, the famous Italian ice cream that is appreciated all over the world.
-Families with children can enjoy an amazing trip to the Carpigiani museum in Bologna and have the little ones learn how to make their favourite Gelato!
-There is a one day course created in collaboration with Gelato University that will engage kids in the process of making Gelato and develop their creativity as well.
+Families with children can enjoy an amazing trip to the Carpigiani museum in Bologna and have the little ones learn how to make their favorite Gelato!
+There is a one-day course created in collaboration with Gelato University that will engage kids in the process of making Gelato and develop their creativity as well.
 During your family day trip to the Carpigiani museum, you will enjoy a complete tour of the history of this delicious dessert and a session of tasting the best Gelato in the world.
 For the little chefs that want to learn how to make Gelato, there will be an apron and a hat to wear as well as a variety of ingredients to use.
 And to complete the day in a glorious way, kids will receive diplomas that will prove their new skills.

 Sharon Gourlay, author of Dive into Malaysia